RepairShopr Alternatives: 5 Options for Repair Shop Management

 Train Before You Switch

 Run a 30-minute walkthrough of the new platform with your team before the cutover date.
 Focus on the core loop: create a ticket, update status, notify the customer, collect payment.
 Everything else can be learned on the job.
+For a complete walkthrough of the switch, see our step-by-step RepairShopr migration guide or, if you are switching from RepairDesk, our RepairDesk migration guide.

 What to Prioritize in a Replacement